JoonHeeSeo/movie_community_webservice/README.md

 - made skleton designs for front page using vue router (needs to know what components staand for in Views code)

+23.05.18.
+new branch for back and front works